apache/arrow/docs/source/developers/bug_reports.rst

 Arrow relies upon user feedback to identify defects and improvement opportunities.
-All users are encouraged to participate by creating bug reports and feature request or commenting on existing issues.
+All users are encouraged to participate by creating bug reports and feature requests or commenting on existing issues.
 Even if you cannot contribute solutions to the issues yourself, your feedback helps us understand problems and prioritize work to improve the libraries.